Joseph Warren: Forgotten Founding Father and the Martyr of Bunker Hill

 Did you know our town was originally called Fauquier Court House?
 In 1777, a Princeton graduate, Hezekiah Balch, founded a school here which he named Warren Academy, in honor of General Joseph Warren, a forgotten patriot of the Revolutionary War.
 In 1810, the town of Fauquier Court House was incorporated as Warrenton, for the school (which sadly failed) and the man.

 Warren was born to a prosperous apple farmer in Roxbury, Massachusetts.
-He attended Harvard and became a doctor, which earned him entry into the upper echelons of society, but he did not exclusively treat—and socialize with—the wealthy.
-He was a popular doctor among all of society: both patriots and loyalists, the wealthy, the middle class, the artisans, the poor, and the slaves.
-He believed very strongly in the egalitarian values upon which America would be founded; it was possible, by hard work, to break out of the rigid social classes that were in place in England and the colonies at the time, to move up in the world.
+He attended Harvard and became a doctor, which earned him entry into the upper echelons of society, but he did not exclusively treat — and socialize with — the wealthy.
+He was a popular doctor among all of society: Patriots and Loyalists, the wealthy, the middle class, the artisans, the poor, and the slaves.
+He believed very strongly in the egalitarian values upon which America would be founded: it was possible, by hard work, to break out of the rigid social classes that were in place in England and the colonies at the time, to move up in the world.

 Warren’s most enduring document was the Suffolk Resolves, one of the first written documents that formally unified the colonies in the common purpose of opposition to the crown (pertaining to representation in government and taxation).
 This was the first document that took resistance to the next level and recommended the formation of community militias in preparation for armed defense of these rights in the event it became necessary.
 Aside from its political value, the document in itself was a masterpiece.
 Warren biographer John Cary wrote, “The entire document [Suffolk Resolves] compares favorably with the Declaration of Independence, and the preamble is as exciting as Jefferson’s great state paper.”

 In some cases, the opinions of a person’s enemies are useful in getting a full picture of a person.
 British General Thomas Gage declared the loss of Warren as having more value to the British than the loss of 500 patriot soldiers.
-Thomas Hutchinson, onetime loyalist governor of Massachusetts, recalled, “If [Warren] had lived, he bid as fair as any man to advance himself to the summit of political as well as military affairs and to become the Cromwell of North America.”
+Thomas Hutchinson, onetime Loyalist governor of Massachusetts, recalled, “If [Warren] had lived, he bid as fair as any man to advance himself to the summit of political as well as military affairs and to become the Cromwell of North America.”
 Loyalist Peter Oliver wrote in 1782 that if Warren had lived, George Washington would have been “an obscurity.”
-As it turned out, Warren proved as effective in unifying and rallying patriots in death as in life.
+As it turned out, Warren proved as effective at unifying and rallying Patriots in death as he had in life.